monkeyxt/bazaar/README.md

 More detailed information is available in the design documents in the `docs` directory.

 ## How to test
-Tests can be run individually using unit tests in `test/unit` More detailed information is available in the test documents in the `docs` directory.
+Unit tests can be run individually using tests in `test/unit` More detailed information is available in the test documents in the `docs` directory.